Thebes, Egypt: Cultural heritage

-The two great temples—Luxor Temple and Karnak—and the Valley of the Kings and the Valley of the Queens are among the greatest achievements of ancient Egypt.
+Thebes was home to several major monuments of ancient Egypt including the temples of Luxor and Karnak, along with the Valley of the Kings and the Valley of the Queens.

 From 25 October 2018 to 27 January 2019, the Museum of Grenoble organized with the support of the Louvre and the British Museum, a three-month exhibition on the city of Thebes and the role of women in the city at that time.

 In popular culture

 In the novel The Egyptian (1945) by Mika Waltari, there are elaborate descriptions of how Thebes looked during the 18th Dynasty of Ancient Egypt.

 Thebes is a setting in the films The Mummy (1999) and The Mummy Returns (2001).
 It is said to be the "Land of the Living".
 (In real history, there was no such name given to it.)
 The films feature scenes taking place in ancient Egypt in its prime, which affect the story in the modern setting some 3000 years later.